-Every four years, these investor-owned utilities must file for a General Rate Case (GRC).
+These investor-owned utilities must file for a General Rate Case (GRC) every four years.
 The California Public Utilities Commission (CPUC) reviews these applications and sets the rates that customers must pay for electricity.
-In 2020, the proposed rate increase from SCE was approved and the higher rates started this year.
+In 2020, the proposed SCE rate increase was approved and the higher rates started this year.

 So with all this in mind, how will this rate increase affect your monthly bill?
 For residential customers, monthly bills have increased by an average of $14 in 2021.
 In 2022, they will keep increasing by $4, and $6 in 2023.
 If you’re enrolled in the California Alternative Rates for Energy (CARE) program your rate increases are $9.50 in 2021 and going up by $3 in 2022, and $4 in 2023.